shafransky93/Aperture-Singularity-Synthesis/README.md

 5. LIMITATION OF LIABILITY

    To the maximum extent permitted by applicable law, in no event shall Aperture Science be liable for any direct, indirect, incidental, special, consequential, or exemplary damages (including, but not limited to, procurement of substitute goods or services, loss of use, data, or profits) arising in any way out of the use, modification, or distribution of the Singing Synthesis software.
-This includes any consequences resulting from an accidental outbreak of a musical number during a business presentation or a sudden transformation into a singing, tap-dancing penguin.
+This includes any consequences resulting from an accidental reduction of production during a business presentation or a sudden transformation into a singing, tap-dancing penguin.

 6. TERMINATION

    This license is effective until terminated.
 Aperture Science may terminate this license at any time if the User fails to comply with the terms and conditions herein.
 Upon termination, the User must cease all use, modification, and distribution of the Singing Synthesis software and surrender any accompanying dance routines, musical scores, or singing trophies to Aperture Science.
-Failure to comply may result in GLaDOS releasing an army of rogue singing robots to serenade you incessantly.
+Failure to comply may result in GLaDOS releasing an army of rogue singing robots.

 7. GOVERNING LAW